stellarscripts/stellar_firma_transcripts/_posts/2019-09-13-stellarfirma-spacepalsspecial2.md

 #### LYDIA

-Yeah, how they always wiggle their tail.
+Yeah.
+How they always wiggle their tail.

 #### HELEN